Austron 2100F LORAN-C Frequency Monitor

 stabilize temperature in order to track properly.
 When

-something when "Advance Station" was
+it would display something when "Advance Station" was pressed.

 TDs